Llanelli: Transport

 The Llanelli railway station is on the Great Western Crescent south of the town centre.

 Llanelli is connected to the National Cycle Network from the north on NCR 43, and along the coast from the east and west on NCR 4.
 These routes link with a cycle path to the town centre.

 The nearest passenger airport is Cardiff Airport, 50 mi away, and Pembrey, 2 mi, provides air charter services.

+Healthcare

+The foundation stone for the Llanelli General Hospital was laid in 1884 and the hospital opened in 1885.
+The children's ward was decorated with Royal Doulton nursery rhyme tiles.
+The tiles were commissioned by Mrs H.C.
+Buckley in memory of her husband Dr Henry Child Buckley who was the Medical Officer of Health of Llanelli.
+The Mynydd Mawr Hospital was built as an isolation hospital and closed in 2013.
+The Prince Philip Hospital, which replaced the General Hospital and Mynydd Mawr, was constructed during the 1980s.

 Education

 Primary and secondary

 The first Welsh-medium primary school, Ysgol Gymraeg Dewi Sant, was founded in Llanelli in 1947.
 The English-medium secondary schools are St John Lloyd, Bryngwyn and Coedcae; the only Welsh medium secondary school is Ysgol y Strade.
 St Michael's School is a private school for ages 3–18.
 Ysgol Heol Goffa is a special school for pupils with disabilities.

 Further and higher education

 Coleg Sir Gâr (Carmarthenshire College), with its main campus at Graig near Pwll, provides a college education for most of the town's further education students and some vocational undergraduate degrees through the University of Wales.
 There are sixth form colleges at Ysgol Gyfun y Strade (Welsh medium) and St Michael's (English medium).

 Prince Philip Hospital has a postgraduate centre for medical training run by Cardiff University's School of Postgraduate Medical and Dental Education.